 - Diagnose structurally uneven responsibilities and burdens, in particular that the global north is responsible for most of the carbon emissions and ecological destruction, yet the global south suffers the worst impacts; there is a similar dynamic in relation to settlers and Indigenous peoples.

-- Develop critical literacy around the possibilities and limitations of proposed climate and biodiversity solutions, and green energy strategies, including the extent to which they consider the rights of nature, human rights, Indigenous rights, and the potential impacts on systemically marginalized communities.
+- Develop critical literacy around the impacts of proposed solutions, including the extent to which they consider the rights of nature, human rights, Indigenous rights, and the potential impacts on systemically marginalized communities.
+Consistently ask: who decides, for whose benefit, and at whose expense?

 - Consider multiple perspectives on and responses to climate change and biodiversity loss, and trace where they are coming from, what they assume, what they enable, and what they foreclose (paying special attention to mis-/dis-information, and ‘greenwashing’).

-- Emphasize systemically marginalized perspectives (to counter that marginalization), such as Indigenous critiques of false solutions premised on the continuity of “business as usual, but greener” (e.g., carbon offsets, climate finance, sustainable development), and proposals for reparative and redistributive climate action (e.g., #LandBack, reparations, losses & damages).
+- Emphasize systemically marginalized perspectives to counter that marginalization, such as Indigenous critiques of solutions premised on “business as usual, but greener” (e.g., carbon offsets, climate finance), and proposals for reparative and redistributive climate action (e.g., #LandBack, reparations, losses & damages).

 Socially and ecologically accountable approaches to climate education support people to: